 '''

-javac test\.java -classpath jboss\client\jbossallclient.jar;HelloWorldInterface.jar
+javac test\HelloWorldTestClient.java -classpath jboss\client\jbossallclient.jar;HelloWorldInterface.jar

 '''

-33. To run the test client we only need to have the classes necessary for the environment of the context.
-They are all included in the following jar file: jboss\client\jbossall-client.jar
+- 37. To run the test client we only need to have - the classes necessary for the environment of the context, which are all included in the following jar file: jboss\client\jbossall-client.jar - the jar file with the home and remote interfaces of the EJB.
+(We used the same jar file when we compiled our test client)

-''' We can run our test client with the following command: java -cp .; jboss\client\jbossall-client.jar test.HelloWorldTestClient '''
+We can run our test client with the following command:

+'''

+java -cp .;jboss\client\jbossall-client.jar;HelloWorldInterface.jar

+test.HelloWorldTestClient

+'''